KH-9 Hexagon: Mapping camera

 Scientific analysis of declassified KH-9 satellite images continues to reveal historic trends and changes in climate and terrestrial geology.
 A 2019 study of glacial melt in the Himalayas over the past half-century used data collected by KH-9 satellites throughout the 1970s and 1980s to demonstrate that melt rates had doubled since 1975.

 The KH-9 was never a backup project for the KH-10 Manned Orbital Laboratory.
 It was developed solely as a replacement for the Corona search system.

 Reentry vehicles

 The forward section of KH-9 housed four McDonnell Douglas Mark 8 satellite reentry vehicles (RV), which were fed film exposed by the main cameras.
 Each RV had an empty mass of 434 kg.
-It housed a film take-up assembly with a mass of 108 kg, and could store about 227 kg of film.
+It housed a film take-up assembly (built by RCA Astro Electronic Division) with a mass of 108 kg, and could store about 227 kg of film.
 The twelve mapping missions were equipped with an additional General Electrics Mark V RV, which could store about 32 kg of film for a total mass of 177 kg.